cloudflare/cf-terraforming/README.md

 Flags:
-  -a, --account string         Use specific account ID for commands -c, --config string          config file (default is $HOME/.cf-terraforming.yaml) -e, --email string           API Email address associated with your account -h, --help                   help for cf-terraforming -k, --key string             API Key generated on the 'My Profile' page.
+  -a, --account string         Use specific account ID for commands -c, --config string          Path to configuration file (default is $HOME/.cf-terraforming.yaml) -e, --email string           API Email address associated with your account -h, --help                   Help for cf-terraforming -k, --key string             API Key generated on the 'My Profile' page.
 See: https://dash.cloudflare.com/profile
       --resource-type string   Which resource you wish to generate -t, --token string           API Token